kefth/planet-pytorch/README.md

 ### Training
 `python train.py`

 Default model is PlanetSimpleNet and images are scaled for this model to `64x64`.
+For help

-For help `python train.py -h`.
+`python train.py -h`

 Models are saved in `save-models` using the model name and the training run.

 ### Logging
 Logs are saved in the `logs` folder.
 Each model in its own folder with a folder for each run.